cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

 ---
-description: This tutorial teaches you how to use dstack to deploy vLLM and serve the fine-tuned Hermes 3 Llama 3.1 8B model. dstack is an alternative to K8s designed for AI and ML applications.
+description: Learn how to use dstack to deploy vLLM and serve the Hermes 3 fine-tuned Llama 3.1 8B model.
 comments: true
 tags:
   - api